MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator.md

 ![Kusto Emulator](media/kusto-emulator/kusto-emulator.png)

 The Kusto Emulator encapsulates the [Kusto Query Engine](https://docs.microsoft.com/en-us/azure/data-explorer/engine-v3).
-It supports all commands and queries within its [architecture limitations](#limitations) (e.g. [Row Level Security functionality](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/rowlevelsecuritypolicy) is supported but since there is no authentication, it isn't useful).
+It supports all commands and queries within its [architecture limitations](#limitations).
+For instance, [Row Level Security policy commands](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/rowlevelsecuritypolicy) are supported but since there is no authentication, they are not useful.

 The Kusto Emulator doesn't include a [Data Management service](https://docs.microsoft.com/en-us/azure/data-explorer/ingest-data-overview).
 It therefore doesn't support queued / managed ingestion and streaming ingestion.
 It does however support [ingestion commands](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-query).

-The data is persisted on disk within the container by default (and is therefore as ephemeral as the container is) but can also be persisted outside the container by mounting a volume on the container.
+The data is persisted on disk within the container by default.
+It is therefore as ephemeral as the container is.
+But it can also be persisted outside the container by mounting a volume on the container.

 The Kusto Emulator can access local files for ingestion or [external table](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/externaltables) / [external data](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/externaldata-operator?pivots=azuredataexplorer).